ramit05/myblog/_posts/2016-09-07-the-6-paradigms-of-software-architectures.md

 ## Microservices Architecture

 The needs of customers have pursued us as to tackle complexities and transform into simplicities

+Checkout [microservices](https://github.com/arun-gupta/microservices) by Arun Gupta for some nice code

 A sample figure of Microservices Architecture